 Often times, page title names are either computer generated, and thus not terribly intelligible, or in other cases, they are a default setting spread across a whole web page.
 Both of these scenarios are not the greatest for users, nor are they conducive to a search engine.

 The other thing to keep in mind, is that the title of a page, should indicate what is on that page.
+Check out digital engage for your web design to learn how to build your visibility.
 I know it seems obvious, but it seems that many in the web community seem to miss the fact that web pages are read by humans, and no matter how much you choose to game the search engines to visit your page.
 If a user shows up, and then immediately hits the back button, you never had a chance to tell them about your content anyhow.

 There are cool tools available to verify keyword density, such that you can verify your title indeed reflects the content of your page.
 Here is one super cool such analyzer http://www.ranks.nl/tools/spider.html.